ReconAI/AM-Traffic-Phase2.Iteration2_Task-4/README.md

 ## Installation

-Use Python X.X or similar version.
+Use Python 3.6 or similar version.

 Installation to development: